dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 Now we have built the ``show`` action for the ``Blog`` controller we can focus on displaying the ``Blog`` entity.
 As specified in the ``show`` action the template ``BloggerBlogBundle:Blog:show.html.twig`` will be rendered.
-Lets create this template located at ``src/Blogger/BlogBundle/Resouces/views/Blog/show.html.twig`` and paste in the following.
+Let's create this template located at ``src/Blogger/BlogBundle/Resouces/views/Blog/show.html.twig`` and paste in the following.